-By offering a high end “generic” alternative for products you might otherwise find at your local Trader Joe’s or Whole Foods, Brandless has created its own form of branding.
+By offering a high-end “generic” alternative for products you might otherwise find at your local Trader Joe’s or Whole Foods, Brandless has created its form of branding.

-According to Sharkey, Brandless has a different intended narrative, one that works to emphasize the changing values and demands of their market.
+According to Sharkey, Brandless has a different intended narrative, one that emphasizes the changing values and demands of their market.

 Sharkey’s vision for Brandless serves as a complete departure from the heavily-produced, in-your-face branding that so many products offer up in every store.

 The overwhelming noise of each brand competing with the next, she surmises, misses the point of what a brand should do in today’s overcrowded marketplace.
 She explains:

 We’re trying to reimagine what it means to be a brand in today’s world, a brand rooted in authenticity, transparency, and trust.
 If we do this right we’re actually building a community of people who want to change the way we live, where we can focus on living more and branding less.